hasenbanck/toa/SPECIFICATION.md

 ## Revision History

+- Version 0.10 (2025-08-27): Change wording of the LZMA2s normative section
 - Version 0.9  (2025-08-22): Changes in the ECC:
     - Switched polynomial for Reed-Solomon ECC from 0x11D (x^8 + x^4 + x^3 + x^2 + 1) to
       0x11B (x^8 + x^4 + x^3 + x + 1) for better CPU instruction set support (like x86's GFNI)